preethar19/1st-year-survey/README.md

 # 1st-year-survey

 The Chronicle conducted a survey of the Class of 2024 with questions spanning lifestyles, demographics, plans and experiences at Duke, voting, impacts of COVID-19, etc. Members of the investigations department performed extensive data cleaning and analysis to analyze trends in survey responses.
-R was used for EDA and initial analysis and Tableau was used for final visualizations.
+R was used for initial analysis and Tableau was used for final visualizations.
 Data was removed from this repository to protect survey respondents.

-Articles were published with findings, linked here:
+Articles were published with findings, linked here: https://www.dukechronicle.com/article/2021/01/duke-university-first-year-survey-all-coverage

 ## Survey Questions